Chasing Ghosts: Will Indiana ever really move on from Bob Knight?

 I think this program could have a Michigan-like run over the next decade and make a Final Four or two (folks, Loyola-Chicago, Syracuse and UConn have all done it over the past 10 years), compete for Big Ten titles, make second-weekend appearances and restore its image along the way.
 That, right now, feels like the Hoosiers' ceiling.

 Gasaway: For starters, being another program in the state along with Purdue, Notre Dame and Butler is a good thing.
 By my count, that trio has recorded five Elite Eight appearances in the past decade to Indiana's zero.
 As for pushing beyond that, call me a nut or a crazy dreamer but I do feel like there's latent performance capacity behind these storied relics from a previous century like IU and UCLA.
 Heck, the Bruins proved it with three consecutive 21st century Final Fours and players like Russell Westbrook and Kevin Love.
 If Ben Howland just stays the course a decade ago, who knows where that program is today.
 Not to mention even Kentucky and North Carolina floundered in a fashion, however briefly, before hiring their current coaches.
-The past quarter century proves returning Indiana to glory isn't easy, but the only thing more difficult is conjuring up UK- or UNC-level success where none has existed before.
+The past quarter-century proves returning Indiana to glory isn't easy, but the only thing more difficult is conjuring up UK- or UNC-level success where none has existed before.

 Next week in Chasing Ghosts: St. John's